Resources: Videos | Tips | Graphics | Brochures

 - Never let a contractor pressure you into making a quick decision or hiring them.

 - Remember, if you didn’t request it, reject it!

 GETTING THE WORK DONE

-- Get contract terms in writing.
-Cost, time schedules, payment schedules, guarantees, work to be done, and other expectations should be detailed.
+- Get everything in writing.
+Cost, work to be done, time schedules, guarantees, payment schedules, and other expectations should be detailed and itemized.

-- Never pay a contractor in full or sign a completion certificate until the work is finished, and ensure reconstruction is up to current code.
+- Never pay a contractor in full or sign a completion certificate until the work is finished.

 Contractor Fraud Prevention Tips | Common Signs of Fraudulent Contractors | What Does Contractor Fraud Look Like? | Post-Disaster Resources